 Prior to HAHI, Standards of Practice (SOP) set forth by national organizations were relied upon- even used as a basis for regulation in some states.
 It's because that's all there was.
-The truth is, those Standards are severely lacking.
-They just do not require the same level of detail, or care as HAHI.
+They do not require the same level of detail, or care as HAHI.
 That means consumers lose.

 For example, the HAHI Standards require their inspectors to recommend the replacement of systems like knob & tube electrical, Federal Pacific / Zinsco electrical panels, Polybutylene water distribution systems, and more.
 No more vague comments or lazy blanket referrals to others.
-HAHI Inspectors have to understand the systems.
+HAHI Inspectors have to understand the systems and their various risks.

 The HAHI Code of Ethics, by design, assures far better consumer protection than others.
 For example, HAHI Inspectors are required to correct real estate agents who (mistakenly or intentionally) misstate what the inspector has relayed to the Client.
 HAHI inspectors must operate above fray and look out for their clients best interest above all others.